JustinCBates/wsl-and-docker-desktop-manager/docs/development/DEPENDENCY_WORKFLOW.md

 python -m piptools compile --output-file=requirements.txt requirements.in
 ```

-3. Commit both `requirements.in` and the regenerated `requirements.txt` to the branch.
+3. Commit the regenerated `requirements.txt` (pinned) to the branch.
+Do NOT commit the generated `requirements.in` files — they are ignored and will be created by CI from `pyproject.toml`.

 CI enforcement
 - The repository CI runs a pinned-check job which executes: